s2tephen/huntr/docs/design.md

 ![Main page](img/wireframe_main.png)

 ## Challenges
 * Displaying listings on feed
   * Problem: listings need to be displayed in an intuitive yet useful way to maximize information flow from Huntr to users.

-  * Options: creation, last modified, event time
+  * Solutions: creation, last modified, event time
     * Creation would be more intuitive (email default) but no improvement
     * Last modified would incorporate event updates, but similar to default
     * Event time would highlight soonest event, but difficult for non-events
-  * Solution: last modified
+  * Chosen Solution: last modified

     * Anne Hunter will most likely email reminders for events, so the last modified field of a listing will be updated.

 * Categorization
   * Problem: how should listings be categorized?
 Should each listing have more than one category?

-  * Options: categorize by sponsor, listing type, time, location; one or multiple categories
+  * Solutions: categorize by sponsor, listing type, time, location; one or multiple categories
     * Categorization by sponsor seems most useful, but difficult.
 We could use keyword string search to simplify this process.
     * Multiple categories don’t seem useful since we also have filter/search
-  * Solution: hierarchical categorizer outputs single category or “other” based on listing type
+  * Chosen Solution: hierarchical categorizer outputs single category or “other” based on listing type

+    * Hierarchical categorization.
+A listing will be checked against wordlists in order, and once it matches a word, it will be assigned the corresponding category.
+This is a better implementation than checking all wordlists and outputting the category with the best match because ‘best match’ is difficult to define.
     * Any listing with a “time” will be considered an event (top layer), then we can search for keywords such as “deadline” or “apply” for jobs, and similarly for announcements and updates.
     * There will be an “other” category for listings that do not match any levels in the categorizer

 * Querying listings
-  * Problem: queries can be based on predefined categories or listing metadata or keyword search.
+  * Problem: queries can be performed on predefined categories or listing metadata or keyword search.
 How much freedom should the users get?
-Can users query on multiple filters?
+Can users query on conditions?

-  * Options: query by predefined categories, keyword search, listing metadata; single vs multiple filters?
+  * Solutions: can query by predefined categories, by keyword search, by listing metadata; can perform query on one condition or multiple conditions
     * By predefined categories would be simple but limiting
     * By keyword search seems slightly useless
     * By metadata is most flexible but lots of processing
-    * Combining queries might be tricky
+    * Combining query conditions might be tricky

-  * Solution: queries can be filters on predefined categories or search on a keyword.
-Filters and Searches can be stacked
+  * Chosen Solution: queries can be filters on predefined categories or searches based on keywords.
+A single Filter and multiple Searches can be stacked.
     * Category seems to be the only useful metadata info
     * Keyword search is useful if users want listings from single company
     * Allowing users to stack queries will give them the maximum flexibility and utility with Huntr.

+* Search implementation
+    * Problem:  We want an out-of-the-box gem for full-text searching on databases.

+    * Solutions: use gems such as Sunspot, Textacular
+      * Sunspot runs on Solr and can be used on sqlite databases.
+Using Solr on Heroku costs money, though, which would be inconvenient in maintaining the service in the future.
+      * Textacular runs on postgres databases, so we would have to migrate our database to postgres.
+    * Chosen Solution: Use Textacular.

+      * It’s a pretty powerful gem for full-text searching.
+      * Migrating to Postgres was a pain but it’s supposed to be faster than sqlite.
+Also, there will be fewer problems down the line once we deploy to Heroku.